ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 2. Using the binomial distribution to simulate splitting browsers into A and B groups.

-Because the [bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) is just a special case of the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) where n = 1, we're doing the *same* process as before, but we only need to do many fewer computations!
+Because the [bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) is just a special case of the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) where n = 1, we're doing the *same* process as before, but we do many fewer computations!

 3. As before, summarizing the number of visits and conversions in each group and apply our proportion test.